Puerto Ricans desperate for water after Fiona's rampage - KESQ

 Officials said school on Grand Turk would reopen next week.

-The Hurricane Center said Fiona had maximum sustained winds of 130 mph (215 kph) late Wednesday afternoon.
-It was centered about 615 miles (990 kilometers) southwest of Bermuda, heading north at 9 mph (15 kph).
+The Hurricane Center said Fiona had maximum sustained winds of 130 mph (215 kph) Wednesday night.
+It was centered about 605 miles (970 kilometers) southwest of Bermuda, heading north at 9 mph (15 kph).

 Fiona killed a man in the French overseas department of Guadeloupe and two others in Puerto Rico swept away by swollen rivers.
 Two died in the Dominican Republic: one killed by a falling tree and the other by a falling electric post.